encyclopedia-of-the-dog/encyclopedia-of-the-dog.github.io/notes/dog-spring-2023-notes.md

-# Dogopedia Spring 2023 Notes
+# Dogopedia End of Spring 2023 Notes

 Chapter pages build from .md files in _chapters.
 They use the layouts narrative-bilingual.html and poem-bilingual.html.